 Find out when a tenant can legally break a lease in Delaware, when they can’t, and whether or not a landlord is required by Delaware law to make reasonable effort to rerent.

-Before we address the legally acceptable reasons to get out of a lease early without penalty, it’s important to know the notice requirements in Delaware to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in Delaware to end a tenancy in general.

 Lease Termination Notice Requirements in Delaware